This page has definition and explanations of all terms related to lakeFS technical internals and the architecture.

 Where there is data, there is also metadata. lakeFS uses metadata to define schema, data types, data versions, relations to other datasets, etc. This helps to improve discoverability and manageability. lakeFS performs data versioning through metadata operations.

-lakeFS merge command, similar to git merge functionality, allows you to merge data branches.
+lakeFS merge command, similar to the Git merge functionality, allows you to merge data branches.
 Once you commit data, you can review it and then merge the committed data into the target branch.
 A merge generates a commit on the target branch with all your changes. lakeFS guarantees atomic merges that are fast, given they don’t involve copying data.
 Read More.

 In lakeFS, a repository is a set of related objects (or collections of objects).
 Read More

 A rollback is an atomic operation reversing the effects of a previous commit.
 If a developer introduces a new code version to production and discovers that it has a critical bug, they can simply roll back to the previous version.
 In lakeFS, a rollback is an atomic action that prevents the data consumers from receiving low-quality data until the issue is resolved.
 Learn more about how lakeFS supports the rollback operation.

 The storage namespace is a location in the underlying storage dedicated to a specific repository. lakeFS uses it to store the repository’s objects and some of its metadata.

 The underlying storage is a location in some object store where lakeFS keeps your objects and some metadata.